-- 'https://demo-res.cloudinary.com/' - the base URL for a private CDN Distribution (Advanced Plan and above only).
+- 'https://demo-res.cloudinary.com/' - the base URL for a private CDN Distribution (Advanced plans and higher only).

 Building full URLs for accessing your assets is done automatically if you are using our SDKs.
 However, you can also build these URLs manually.
 For example, if your cloud name is 'demo' and you want to deliver the uploaded 'sample.jpg' file, simply point to: